 Por is used to talk about the length of time an activity went on for.

-Por is used to talk motivations or reasons for doing something.
+Por is used to talk about motivations or reasons for doing something.

-Para is usted to talk about destinations, recipients, deadlines, and goals.
+Para is used to talk about destinations, recipients, deadlines, and goals.
 Check out the following examples of these common uses of para.

 Para is used to talk about physical destinations, especially the endpoint of a trip.

 Para is used to indicate the intended recipient of something, such as a gift.